alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 affordable CAs out there.
 [GoDaddy](https://www.godaddy.com) and [NameCheap](https://www.namecheap.com) both offer dirt cheap certificates that are good enough for personal sites.
 Once you purchase a certificate from a CA you'll be asked to provide your CSR, so that the certificate can be signed properly.
-The command prompt example below illustrates how to create a certificate signing request on a Linux box running Ubuntu OS.
+The command prompt example below illustrates how to create a certificate signing request using OpenSSL:

 {% highlight bash %}
 $ openssl req -nodes -newkey rsa:4096 -keyout example.key -out example.csr